How Legacy came to be

 The amount of love and support we have received from family, friends, customers, and people that knew Dad has been so overwhelmingly wonderful and we want to make Dad proud and want to make all of those who have helped in any way proud to.

-Thank you Nav for this opportunity and for forcing me to write the story I have held in my heart for so long but couldn’t get passed the tears to tell.
-We will do anything we can to continue our Legacy.
 A special Thank You goes to Miss Laura and Miss Debbie, two of my mentors who encouraged me to start trying to tell our story not long after Daddy was called home.

 Our Dad was an amazing man and this is only a small part of how great he was.
 Thank you for reading it. ~Brandi